apache/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 Chain nodes are one-child nodes.
 Multiple chain nodes, forming a chain of transitions to one target, can reside in a single cell.
 Chain nodes are identified by the lowest 5 bits of a pointer being between `0x00` and `0x1B`.
-In addition to the the type of node, in this case the bits also define the length of the chain &mdash; the difference between `0x1C` and the pointer offset specifies the number of characters in the chain.
+In addition to the type of node, in this case the bits also define the length of the chain &mdash; the difference between `0x1C` and the pointer offset specifies the number of characters in the chain.

 The simplest chain node has one transition leading to one child and is laid out like this: